-If you are only coming for a course of six months or less and you do not intend to work part-time or extend your immigration permission while you are in the UK, then you may wish to consider coming to the UK as a Short Term Student.
+If you are only coming for a course of six months or less and you do not intend to work part-time or extend your immigration permission while you are in the UK, then you may wish to consider coming to the UK on a Standard Visitor Visa.

 If you are already in the UK, our advisers will be able to offer you an appointment to check and help submit your application.
 Please contact us on firstname.lastname@example.org to book an appointment with an adviser.